sindresorhus/Defaults/readme.md

 Defaults[any] = "🦄"
 ```

-#### Custom type
+#### Other types

 ##### Using `get`, `set`

-For custom type you will have to assign it like this.
+For other types you will have to assign it like this.

 ```swift
 enum mime: String, Defaults.Serializable {